daimsharif/copulas-in-time-series-financial-modelling/README.md

 # Copula-Based Financial Risk Analysis

 This project simulates, analyzes, and visualizes multivariate dependencies and systemic risk in financial time series using **copula models** — both general and time-series-based.
 It is built using synthetic data to model realistic behaviors like volatility clustering, tail dependence, and stress scenarios.
+The summary report of our findings is in the

 ---